-Netanyahu says Israel intends to take control of Gaza in interview
+Ahead of meeting, Netanyahu says Israel intends to take control of Gaza

 “We intend to [take over] in order to ensure our security, remove Hamas [from] there, enable the population to be free of Gaza and to pass it to civilian governance that is not Hamas and not anyone advocating the destruction of Israel,” he said.

-He said in the interview that Israel does wants a security perimeter, and that they want to hand it over to the armed forces to govern Gaza.
+He said in the interview that Israel wants a security perimeter, and that they want to hand it over to Arab forces to govern Gaza.

 “We don’t want to keep it.
 We want to have a security perimeter.
 We don’t want to govern it.
 We don’t want to be there as a governing body.”